slamora/brackets-wiki/Language-Support.md

 - Inline editor providers (e.g. CSS gradient editor)
 - Language-specific search and replace (e.g. HTML tag search and replace)
 - Code cleanup / refactoring tools

+### LiveDevelopment considerations
+* What hooks would need to be added where to allow extension-based language support?
+  _LiveDevelopment.registerDocumentClass(...)_
+* What behavior would need to be configurable by extensions?
+  _turning off auto-reload for LESS files, configuring CodeMirror_
+* What deployment scenarios do we want to support?
+  _Dynamic client-side, dynamic server-side, static server-side?_
+* Do we need to integrate with 3rd-party build tools?
+  _I.e. run ant/cake/... when changing a LESS file to initiate compliation to CSS_
+* Do we need a specification to delegate compilation to an existing server?
+  _The server might use a compiler written in a language other than JS, or might use a JS compiler with specific options that can't be easily extracted_
+* What can we support without impacting performance too much?
+  _Running a build tool for every character entered will not work_
+* How should the user configure Brackets to support server-side compilation?
+  _What file needs to be compiled how when changed - setting for the entire project or a subdirectory?
+Exceptions for single files?_
+* How do we deal with distributed files?
+  _LESS supports including other LESS files, so changes to these should trigger compilation of the master file_